Sciance-Inc/core.dashboards_store/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-Thank you for suggesting an idea to make Node.js better.
+Thank you for suggesting an idea to make the Store a better place.

 Please fill in as much of the template below as you're able.
 -->